arkon108/book-reviews/summaries/003-soft-skills.md

 Since programmers often frown at the word "marketing", they should understand it's about getting people's attention that matters.
 Marketing is a multiplier for talent.
 Whether we realize it or not, we're marketing ourselves all the time, so we should maybe want to do it consciously.
 And it's all about controlling the message - being aware of how we're presenting ourselves and the image we're portraying.

-The ways to market yourself are writing blog posts, recording podcasts or videos, writing magazine articles and books, and speaking at code camps and conferences, but - most importantly - giving something of value to others, answering their problems or providing entertainment, but creating useful, quality content.
+### The ways to market yourself
+Writing blog posts, recording podcasts or videos, writing magazine articles and books, and speaking at code camps and conferences, but - most importantly - giving something of value to others, answering their problems or providing entertainment, but creating useful, quality content.

 > The right way to market yourself is to provide value to others

-To create a brand, there's more to it than just a logo, and it's a message, visuals, consistency and repeated exposure.
+### To create a brand
+There's more to it than just a logo, and it's a message, visuals, consistency and repeated exposure.
 A brand without it's message doesn't have a purpose.

 **Steps for creating a Brand**